explodinglabs/jsonrpcclient/doc/index.rst

     except JsonRpcClientError as e:
         print(str(e))

-The full list of exceptions, in case you need to handle them individually:
+The full list of exceptions, if you need to handle them individually:

 InvalidRequest
     The request you're trying to send is not valid json.